Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 3. Theory of Change: Conflict theory provides a critical lens for examining the social and power dynamics that can either facilitate or hinder transformative change, as outlined in a theory of change, particularly in contexts where resources are scarce or unequally distributed.

-4. Sociocultural Theory: Both theories emphasize the impact of societal structures on individual behavior, but conflict theory specifically focuses on how social inequalities and power imbalances contribute to the shaping of cultural norms and values.
+4. Sociocultural Theory: Both theories emphasise the impact of societal structures on individual behaviour, but conflict theory specifically focuses on how social inequalities and power imbalances contribute to the shaping of cultural norms and values.

 5. Bronfenbrenner's Ecological Model: While Bronfenbrenner's model highlights the influence of various environmental systems on individual development, conflict theory adds a layer of analysis by examining how inequalities within these systems can lead to disparate outcomes.